AmanlakraHUB/StarWars_Dashboard/README.md

 * Clone the project to your local machine.
 * Open the project in your preferred IDE or text editor.
-* Run install i to install the required dependencies.
+* Run npm install or i to install the required dependencies.

 <hr/>